[UPDATED AUGUST 2023]

 The pancreas is a small organ in your dog’s abdomen that lies next to the stomach.
-It plays an important role in helping your dog to digest their food by releasing digestive enzymes and producing insulin.
+It plays an important role in helping your dog to digest their food by releasing digestive enzymes and producing hormones, such as insulin.

 Insulin is a hormone that regulates the amount of sugar in your dog’s blood.
 It allows glucose to leave the bloodstream and enter your dog’s tissues, where it can be used as a source of energy.
-If your pooch lacks insulin, their blood sugar levels will rise, which can cause a range of potential problems.
+If your pup lacks insulin or doesn’t respond to it properly, their blood sugar levels will rise above the normal range, which can cause a variety of potential problems.

 Dogs at higher risk of diabetes